 Acceptance into the Program (Peer Role Models)

-Some enrollment applications for typically developing positive peer role models are also accepted on a tuition basis ($300 per month).
+Some enrollment applications for typically developing positive peer role models are also accepted using a sliding fee scale (contact district office for required sliding fee scale application).
 This setting provides typically developing children an opportunity to interact with same age children who are receiving specialized instruction in a language-rich, developmentally appropriate environment.
 The peer role models demonstrate appropriate communication and behavior skills and help students with disabilities grow in both character development and socialization through cooperative play.
 All students applying for the class must be interviewed by the FSSD Preschool staff.
 Acceptance is determined by the preschool team.

 Peer model students serve an educational role within the classroom.
 Teachers have specific expectations for each typically developing positive peer model.